Exposed (UFO): Plot

-Music

-An original score was composed for this episode by Barry Gray.
+Regular cast

-Production notes
+Production

-Actor Basil Moss is one of 11 actors to have appeared in the TV series and the 1969 movie Doppelgänger.

 Locations used for the filming included MGM-British Studios and Neptune House at ATV Elstree Studios, both in Borehamwood.

+Reception

+Review website anorakzone.com describes the episode as "functional but decent" and "watchable stuff – although, unlike the best of UFO, there's never really any sense that the story will go in an area you didn't expect".